University of Toulouse-Jean Jaurès

-University of Toulouse-Jean Jaurès (Université Toulouse-Jean Jaurès /fr/; Universitat de Tolosa-Jean Jaurès, formerly known as Université de Toulouse-Le Mirail /fr/; Universitat de Tolosa-Lo Miral, also called Toulouse II or UT2J) is a French public university located in Toulouse, France.
+University of Toulouse-Jean Jaurès, (Note: (Université Toulouse-Jean Jaurès /fr/; Universitat de Tolosa-Jean Jaurès, formerly known as Université de Toulouse-Le Mirail /fr/; Universitat de Tolosa-Lo Miral) also known as Toulouse 2, is a French public university located in Toulouse, France.
 It is one of the 3 successor universities of the University of Toulouse.

 History

 University of Toulouse-Jean Jaurès was hastily conceived as a result of the saturation of the original buildings in the city centre and the events of May 1968.
 At that time it was decided to divide the University of Toulouse into three: The law faculty became Université Toulouse I, occupying all the old university buildings, the humanities faculty became Université de Toulouse II – Le Mirail, named after its new location, and the departments of science and medicine became Université Paul Sabatier (Toulouse III).
 In 1969, a fourth university in Toulouse was created, Institut National Polytechnique de Toulouse, a school of engineering.
 Université de Toulouse II – Le Mirail was subsequently renamed Université de Toulouse II – Jean Jaurès after the famous politician Jean Jaurès.